Updated April, 2023

 To learn a little more about the history of the area, visit the Centro de Interpretación Histórica.
 This little museum sits in town, making it great for a quick stop while exploring El Calafate.
 It is open from 10 a.m. until 8 p.m. daily; however check the website for holiday hours and updates.

 The exhibits cover a wide range of the area’s history, from the time of the dinosaurs to early indigenous life here and the struggles native communities faced upon European settlement.
 If you don’t speak Spanish, information in English can be provided.

 5. Have a Drink at the Ice Bar

 We debated putting this one on the list of things to do in El Calafate because it is seemed to be a little bit of a tourist trap to us.
 There are plenty of other great bars in El Calafate, but if you are looking for something unique to do in town, you can decide for yourself if the Yeti Ice Bar is worth checking out!

 When you arrive, you’ll pay a cover fee.
-It’s best to check the entry price when you arrive as the Argentine peso fluctuates drastically.
-Be aware that there is often a line to get in since the space inside is limited!
+It’s best to check the entry price when you arrive as the Argentine peso fluctuates drastically, but it was between $25 and $30 USD when we went.
+There is often a line to get in since the space inside is limited.
 When you enter, they have warm parkas and gloves available.
 You’ll have about 25 minutes to take photos and have a drink or two – unlimited drinks are included in your entry price.